tomdess/docker-haproxy-certbot/README.md

 ### Run with docker-compose:

-Use the docker-compose.yml file in `run` directory
+Use the docker-compose.yml file in `run` directory (it creates 2 containers, the haproxy one and a nginx container linked in haproxy configuration for test purposes)

 ```
 docker-compose up -d